 The Role of Women Educators

-As recently as 20 year ago women educators were viewed as glorified baby sitters, with most high school teachers and almost all college professors being male.
-More recently, there has been a change of view of women teachers and an increase in the number female teachers in post elementary levels and female professors in bachelor and even graduate education.
-The number of female educators is still dependent on field with far more female teachers found in the humanities, social sciences and helping professional programs.
-Yet the overall number of female educators has increased steadily in the past decade.
+As recently as 20 years ago, women educators were viewed as glorified baby sitters, with most high school teachers and almost all college professors being male.
+More recently, there has been a change of view regarding female teachers.
+This has led to an increase in the number of women teachers in post elementary levels and female professors in bachelor and graduate education.
+The number of female educators is still dependent on the field of study with far more women teachers found in the humanities, social sciences and helping professional programs.
+Yet the overall number of women educators has increased steadily in the past decade.